wangyu-/tinyfecVPN/README.md

-# tinyFecVPN
+# tinyfecVPN

 A Lightweight VPN with Build-in Forward Error Correction Support(or A Network Improving Tool which works at VPN mode).
 Improves your Network Quality on a High-latency Lossy Link.

 ![image](/images/tinyFecVPN3.PNG)

-TinyFecVPN uses Forward Error Correction(Reed-Solomon code) to reduce packet loss rate, at the cost of additional bandwidth usage.
+tinyfecVPN uses Forward Error Correction(Reed-Solomon code) to reduce packet loss rate, at the cost of additional bandwidth usage.

 Assume your local network to your server is lossy.
-Just establish a VPN connection to your server with tinyFecVPN, access your server via this VPN connection, then your connection quality will be significantly improved.
+Just establish a VPN connection to your server with tinyfecVPN, access your server via this VPN connection, then your connection quality will be significantly improved.
 With well-tuned parameters , you can easily reduce  IP or UDP/ICMP packet-loss-rate to less than 0.01% .
-Besides reducing packet-loss-rate, tinyFecVPN can also significantly improve your TCP latency and TCP single-thread download speed.
+Besides reducing packet-loss-rate, tinyfecVPN can also significantly improve your TCP latency and TCP single-thread download speed.

-TinyFecVPN uses same lib as [UDPspeeder](https://github.com/wangyu-/UDPspeeder), supports all FEC features of UDPspeeder.
-TinyFecVPN works at VPN mode,while UDPspeeder works at UDP tunnel mode.
+tinyfecVPN uses same lib as [UDPspeeder](https://github.com/wangyu-/UDPspeeder), supports all FEC features of UDPspeeder. tinyfecVPN works at VPN mode,while UDPspeeder works at UDP tunnel mode.

 [简体中文](/doc/README.zh-cn.md)(内容更丰富)